The target and initial discovery

 Execution and outcome

 The Activity echo is visible to Managers and Admins.
-When a Manager clicked the echoed email the hosted script executed in their browser.
-It fetched the admin add page, extracted the CSRF token and posted the add-user request using the Manager's session.
-A new user with Manager privileges was created and the attacker obtained the credentials.
+When a Manager clicked the echoed email, the hosted script ran in their browser, fetched the admin add page, extracted the CSRF token, and posted the add-user request using the Manager's session.
+A new Manager-level user was created and I had the credentials.

-After my Admin account was unlocked I executed the same exploit and created an Admin-level user.
-The issue was reported and validated by the vendor.
-The bounty awarded was one thousand US dollars.
+Once my Admin account was unlocked, I ran the same exploit and created an Admin-level user.
+The vendor validated the report, and the bounty awarded was 1,000 USD.

 Responsible disclosure and credits

-I submitted a detailed report including the PoC and mitigation suggestions.
-Credit for exploit assistance goes to Neolex.
+I submitted a detailed report with the PoC and mitigation suggestions.

-- Keep CSRF tokens and other sensitive tokens out of easily parsed HTML.
-Prefer server-bound CSRF verification mechanisms tied to session state and same-site cookie policies.
+- Keep CSRF tokens out of easily parsed HTML.
+Prefer server-bound CSRF verification tied to session state and same-site cookie policies.

-- Audit WYSIWYG and template editors to ensure they sanitize pasted content and disallow dangerous protocols.
+- Audit WYSIWYG and template editors so they sanitize pasted content and disallow dangerous protocols.

 Final notes

-Stored XSS that looks harmless in the editor can be a powerful escalation vector when rendered into privileged UIs.
-Small behaviors such as permitting odd href casing or echoing templates back into an Activity feed can lead to account takeover quickly once the chain is assembled.
+Stored XSS that looks harmless in the editor can be a powerful escalation vector once it renders into a privileged UI.
+Small behaviors, like permitting odd href casing or echoing templates back into an Activity feed, are enough to reach account takeover quickly once the chain comes together.

-If you have questions or feedback, DM me on LinkedIn Sheraz Khalid.
-Thank you for reading.
+Questions or feedback?
+Reach me on LinkedIn, Sheraz Khalid.
+Thanks for reading.